Exploiting Local Indexing and Deep Feature Confidence Scores for Fast Image-to-Video Search: Related Work

 \section{Related Work}

-Here, we review fundamentals and most recent studies related to visual content search task.
+Here, we review fundamentals and most recent studies related to visual content search tasks.

-\textbf{Local and Global Descriptors.} With the advent of sparse local features ~\cite{lowe2004,tola2010,mikolajczyk2005}, the idea instantly becomes popular for the visual representation domain.
-However, the direct usage of these features is not quite possible due to their dimensionality and large body.
-Capturing composite descriptor relations by partitioning the feature space into multiple clusters is a pioneering technique to ease this limitation ~\cite{sivic2003}.
-However, in order to achieve discriminative hash codes, the cluster size should be quite large even if an approximate search is utilized~\cite{philbin2007}.
+\textbf{Local and Global Descriptors.} With the advent of sparse local features~\cite{lowe2004,mikolajczyk2005}, this idea instantly becomes popular for the visual representation domain.
+However, the usage of these features directly is not possible due to their dimensionality and large body.
+Capturing perfect descriptor relations by partitioning feature space into multiple clusters is a pioneering technique to ease this limitation~\cite{sivic2003}.
+However, to achieve discriminative hash codes, cluster size should be quite large even if an approximate search is utilized~\cite{philbin2007}.

-Product quantization ~\cite{jegou2011,ge2014} significantly reduces the cost of feature space partitioning as well as mapping, since the complexity is reduced by splitting the feature into multiple sub-vectors.
-Recently, the studies concentrate on the adaptation of end-to-end learning techniques.
-PhilipNet~\cite{fischer2014} learns the best descriptors from a visual patch set to obtain similar features under severe transformations.
-Yi et al~\cite{yi2016} propose a deep network pipeline for keypoint detection, orientation estimation and visual description in an unified manner.
-However, here, the main problem is that relatively high hardware configurations are needed to complete computations in an acceptable time.
+Product quantization ~\cite{jegou2011,ge2014} reduces the cost of feature space partitioning significantly and mapping, since complexity is decreased by splitting a feature vector into multiple sub-vectors.
+Recently, the studies begin to focus on the adaptation of end-to-end learning techniques.
+Yi et al~\cite{yi2016} propose a deep network pipeline for keypoint detection, orientation estimation and visual description in a unified manner.
+However, the main problem is that relatively high hardware configurations are needed to complete computations in an acceptable time.
 Recently, the studies concentrate on both computation and performance constraints~\cite{martinez2018}.

-On the other hand, orderless feature pooling (i.e., global descriptors) is an important technique for retrieval tasks to produce a description from an independent set of features~\cite{perronnin2010}.
-Similarly, the large dimensionality aggravates the direct use of these descriptors.
-Although PCA-like methods can be used to transform the descriptor to several principal axes, binary codes can be calculated with a threshold~\cite{duan2014} which provides several advantages as explained in~\cite{cevikalp2017}.
+On the other hand, orderless feature pooling (i.e., global descriptors) is an essential technique for retrieval tasks to produce a description from an independent set of features~\cite{perronnin2010}.
+Similarly, large dimensionality aggravates the direct use of these descriptors.
+Although PCA-like methods can be used to transform descriptors to several principal axes, binary codes that are calculated with a simple threshold~\cite{duan2014} provide several advantages as explained in~\cite{cevikalp2017}.
 Recently, neural networks are also used to compress feature vectors for effective search~\cite{morozov2019}.